Skip to content

 Guaranteed tab stop

 Focusgroups provide a special behavior when used in conjunction with sequential focus navigation (“tab navigation”).
-Focusgroups ensure that at least one focusgroup item will participate in sequential focus navigation even if all focusgroup items are declared to opt-out via tabindex=-1.
+Focusgroups ensure that exactly one focusgroup item will participate in sequential focus navigation per segment, unless there are no focusable items.
 This behavior ensures that a focusgroup can always be entered via sequential focus navigation.
 See below for further details.
-Aside from this one behavior change, there is no other impact to the way tab navigation works with tabindex nor the tab ordering behavior.

-Focusgroups can therefore be used to provide a roving tabindex among a set of related focusable controls such as this menubar:
+Focusgroups can therefore be used to provide a roving tabindex among a set of related focusable controls such as this toolbar:

 Example: